 Yes!
 Mount Allison provides access to many film databases in addition to Kanopy.
 Unlike Kanopy, these other film databases operate on a standard subscription model whereby we pay a yearly fee for access to all their content.
 The three main databases are Audio Cine Films, AVON, and Criterion on Demand.
 A full list of film databases can be found here.

+Faculty can request access to films for their classes, research and learning.
 If you attempt to play a film from the mediated portion of the Kanopy catalogue, you will be prompted to complete a request form.
-Please fill in the required fields including your name, e-mail, and some information outlining the course, program or research area for which the film is needed.

-If you are a faculty member requesting a film that will be used in a course that will be offered annually, you can also contact your subject librarian to arrange a multi-year licence or a perpetual licence, if available.
+If you are requesting a film that will be used in a course that will be offered annually, you can also contact your subject librarian to arrange a multi-year licence or a perpetual licence, if available.

 What happens after I submit a request?

-The request goes directly to our Technical Services & Systems Librarian.
+The request goes directly to our Technical Services & Systems Librarian and our librarians at the Research Help Desk.
 The librarian will first confirm that the film is not already available in one of the Library's other film databases.

 If Kanopy is the only option, the librarian will approve films needed for academic purposes as funds permit.
 You will be notified once the film is available within Kanopy.